skywalker0823/chichivio/README.md

 ### CloudFlare
 The CloudFlare will cache the website and provide CDN service.

-### Cloud Functions(working)
+### Cloud Functions
-When new content is pushed to the main branch and deployed to Cloud Run, the CloudFlare will automatically purge the cache.
+When new content is pushed to the main branch and deployed to Cloud Run, the Cloud Functions will automatically triggered cloudFlare to purge the cache.

 ### Google Storage(working)